Titles and Roles

 - Assistant Professor, Department of Pharmacology and Chemical Biology

 - Cell and Molecular Biology

 Rita Nahta, PhD, is Assistant Professor in the Department of Pharmacology and Chemical Biology at the Emory University School of Medicine.
-Dr. Nahta is a member of the Cancer Cell Biology Research Program at Winship Cancer Institute of Emory University.
+Dr. Nahta is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute of Emory University.

 Dr. Nahta received her PhD from Duke University in Durham, NC.
 She completed her postdoctoral fellow at Harvard Medical School in Cambridge, MA and then M.D.
 Anderson Cancer Center in Houston, TX.

 Dr. Nahta's laboratory focuses on the biological and therapeutic implications of growth factor signaling crosstalk in breast cancer.
 Significant advances in the treatment of metastatic breast cancer include the development of therapies targeted against specific cancer-causing molecules.
 However, the success of these mono-targeted therapies is often limited by cross-talk between multiple signaling pathways.
 One molecule that is overexpressed in about 25% of metastatic breast cancers is the HER2/erbB2 oncogene.
 Approved treatments for HER2-overexpressing breast cancer include the HER2-targeted antibody trastuzumab and the dual EGFR/HER2 kinase inhibitor lapatinib.
 While both drugs successfully treat a percentage of HER2-overexpressing metastatic breast cancers, a significant number of patients show primary or acquired resistance to these treatments.